I am interested in an internship. What do I need to do?

 What are the hour requirements for internships?

 Interns are required to work one hundred fifty hours of unpaid, meaningful work to earn 3 hours of course credit or one hundred hours for 2 hours of course credit.
 School media internships (LS 572) that are part of the School Media Specialist program resulting in Class A certification have different requirements.
-Contact Dr. Melissa Johnston for information on this type of School Media Center internship.
+Contact Dr. Steven Yates for information on this type of School Media Center internship.